 • group certificate or payment summary

-• bank statements for the account or accounts the employer pays the income into - noting bank statements can be accessed through the financial institution for up to 7 years.
+• bank statements for the account or accounts the employer paid the income into - noting bank statements can be accessed through the financial institution for up to 7 years.

 In circumstances where income is identified and it is considered not to be employment income, such as income protection payments or compensation, the recipient may be required to obtain and provide Services Australia with further documentation to confirm or update the details.
 This may include: